githubscientist/fsdcwdtb27/readme.md

 - DOM is a structure that represents the HTML document as a tree of objects.
 - Each element in the HTML document is represented as an object in the DOM.
 - It provides an interface and API (set of methods and properties) to manipulate the HTML document using JavaScript.

+API: Application Programming Interface.

+Web Application:

+- It follows the client-server architecture.
+- The client is the web browser that sends requests to the server.
+- The server is the web server that processes the requests and sends back the response.
+- Request is a HTTP request.
+- Request is made to the server using HTTP methods like GET, POST, PUT, DELETE, etc.

+REST API:

+- REST API is an architectural style for designing networked applications.
+- REST API is based on the principles of REST and uses HTTP methods to perform CRUD operations on resources.

+RESTful API:

+- If the communication between the client and server is done using HTTP and HTTP methods, then it is called RESTful API.

+HTTP Methods:

+- GET: Used to retrieve data from the server.
+- POST: Used to send data to the server.
+- PUT: Used to update data on the server.
+- DELETE: Used to delete data from the server.